-The Cross Sectional Area of the cable used should be between 4mm and 10mm The gland size should be a minimum of 16mm and a maximum of 25mm.
+The Cross Sectional Area of the cable used should be between 4mm2 and 10mm2 The gland diameter should be a minimum of 16mm and a maximum of 25mm.
 Generally, a stuffing gland can be used.
 SWA CW outdoor glands may be used for armoured cable.
-The size of cable and gland used is the responsibility of the installer and should be determined on an install-by-install basis dependent upon install specifics.
+The size of cable and gland used is the responsibility of the installer and should be determined on an install-by-install basis dependant upon install specifics.